Pappenheimer witch trial: First execution

 The four adults of the family, the parents and their two eldest sons, were all sentenced to death, along with the two men who had been charged with them.
 Paulus Gämperl was considered the leader of the group.

-Hansel Gämperl, being ten years old, was not sentenced to death, but Wagnereckh ordered that he should be made to attend his family's execution and watch them die, as this was regarded to provide a salutary effect on him.
+Hansel Gämperl, being ten or twelve years old, was not sentenced to death, but Wagnereckh ordered that he should be made to attend his family's execution and watch them die, as this was regarded to provide a salutary effect on him.
 The sheriff took Hansel to the execution on his horse and allowed him to mix with the spectators under watch and under the order to note how he behaved and what he said.

 All six were ripped, six times, with red hot tongs.
 Anna Gämperl's breasts were cut from her body, a highly unusual punishment, and the severed breasts were rubbed around Anna's mouth, and the mouths of her sons.
 Following this, the six condemned were transported by cart to the place of execution.
 According to the sheriff, the child Hansel, watching the two carts, said:

 "Look, look!
 What a grand wedding for my father and mother!
 They've got so many men-at-arms--the duke doesn't have as many himself!"

 The carts temporarily stopped by a cross by the Neuhaus gate where they were, according to custom, led in chains to say a prayer.
 The condemned were led to the cross, and on their way back to the carts, given wine by two municipal officials before proceeding to the place of execution.

 At the place of execution, the five males had their arms broken on the wheel.
 According to the sheriff's notes, Hansel cried 'Look how they're thumping my father's arms!'.

 The father Paulus Gämperl was executed by impalement, a sharp stake being inserted into his anus and through his intestines — a punishment normally no longer used at this point in time.
 Finally, they were executed by burning.
 Normally in Bavaria, the execution by burning was performed by first strangling the condemned, but the law made provision for burning people alive if it was deemed necessary as a deterrent.
 According to the sheriff's notes, Hansel, on the sheriff's horse, burst into heart-rending cries: 'My mother is squirming!' he cried in despair."

-Hansel was re-baptized and renamed Cyprian following the execution.